kimariyb/kybnmr/README.md

 ## License

-CalcNMR was developed independently by Kimariyb, a master's student at Xiamen University.
-CalcNMR is open source under the MIT license.
+KYBNMR was developed independently by Kimariyb, a master's student at Xiamen University.
+KYBNMR is open source under the MIT license.
 This means you are free to use, modify and distribute the code.